ruddfawcett/HabitRPG-GitHub/README.md

   $dbname = "{Name of the database you're importing the data into}";
 ```

-Run `scripts/setup.php` in a browser or on the command line.
-Alternatively, you can
+Run `scripts/setup.php` in a browser or on the command line after putting your credentials in scripts/connect.php.
-use the SQL file located in `mysql/import.sql` to clone the database structure into a MySQL database
-service such as [SQLBuddy](http://sqlbuddy.com/) or [phpMyAdmin](http://www.phpmyadmin.net/home_page/).
-**Don't forget to start MySQL on your localhost, though!**
+If you're working locally don't forget to start MySQL first, though!**

 ###PHP: